About New Malden to Raynes Park scheme

 Off-road connectivity joining two London boroughs

-This Go Cycle route proposes to open up a green route to encourage walking and cycling between the boroughs of Merton and Kingston.
+This Go Cycle route opens up a green route to encourage walking and cycling between the London boroughs of Kingston and Merton.

 March 2015: Stakeholder and resident information events